mahazz/Items-catalog/README.md

 '/categories/<int:category_id>/item/<int:catalog_item_id>/edit' - return "This page will be for making a updating catalog item"

 '/categories/<int:category_id>/item/<int:catalog_item_id>/delete' - return "This page will be for deleting a catalog item"

+## Know issues

+- No validation on forms